marianmeres/demino/README.md

 based on their return type:

 - if the value is `undefined`, empty `204 No Content` response will be created,
-- if the value is a plain object (or `null`, or object with a `.toJSON` method) it will be `JSON.stringify`-ed,
+- if the value is a plain object (or `null`, or object with a `toJSON` method) it will be `JSON.stringify`-ed,
 - everything else will be casted to string (which automatically triggers a `toString` method if available).

-You can safely bypass this opinion by returning the `Response` instance yourself.
+You can safely bypass this opinionated behavior by returning the `Response` instance yourself.

 ```typescript